About the Journal

 - Upon request, authors should be prepared to demonstrate the validity of the presented results.
 Confidential or proprietary information is excluded.

 In case of suspicion of misconduct, the journal will carry out an investigation following the COPE guidelines.
-If concerns are confirmed by the investigation, the author will be contacted to address the issue.
+If concerns are confirmed by the investigation, the author will be contacted by the editor or the publisher to address the issue.
 If misconduct has been established, the Editor-in-Chief’s may take actions such as, for instance:

 - If the article is still under consideration, it may be rejected and returned to the author.